Ciara And Russell Wilson: Why They Decided To Remain Abstinent Before Marriage

 — Team Ciara Daily (@TeamCiaraDaily) January 16, 2017

-What do you think about Ciara’s and Russell Wilson’s decision to practice abstinence before marriage?
+What do you think about Ciara and Russell Wilson’s decision to practice abstinence before marriage?
 Do you think it made their marriage stronger?
 Leave your comments below.

-[Featured Image by Olivier Douliery / Getty Images]
+[Featured Image by Olivier Douliery/Getty Images]